 Esports marketing has significant potential to specifically target a young and tech-savvy audience, but is only one tool in your toolbox and should never simply replace other assets.

 Esports Fans are more likely to be young, male and affluent – a demographic which marketers have found increasingly difficult to reach.
 This is especially true given that over 3 in 4 males aged 16-24 - and 9 in 10 Esports Fans - are either deleting cookies, using private browsing windows or blocking ads, making it difficult for marketers to identify or target these audiences.
 According to McKinsey

 While most teenagers typically hate commercials and brands that interrupt their online viewing experience, 43% of Esports viewers say that they always appreciate brands that reach out to them through the gaming world.

 For non-endemic brands (those that aren’t part of the esports ecosystem of game developers, game publishers, or hardware manufacturers) considering sponsoring esports, there is good news.
 Recall of non-endemic brand sponsors in esports has increased over the past ten years and was recently higher (53 percent) than for endemic brands (43 percent).
 According to a McKinsey study.

 Nearly 3 million viewers tuned in to cheer in 2021

 (Twitch + Esports Television+YouTube)

-Over$1.6 million scholarships awards presented to club players in 2021
+Over$1.7 million scholarship awards were presented to club players in 2021

 2022 Sponsorships and Partnerships - OPEN NOW